-Heart disease may be a leading cause of death, but that doesn't mean you have to accept it as your fate.
-Although you lack the power to change some risk factors — such as family history, sex or age — there are some key heart disease prevention steps you can take to reduce your risk.
+Heart disease is a leading cause of death, but it's not inevitable.
+While you can't change some risk factors — such as family history, sex or age — there are plenty of ways you can reduce your risk of heart disease.

 1. Don't smoke or use tobacco

-The good news, though, is that your risk of heart disease begins to lower soon after quitting.
-Your risk of coronary heart disease significantly reduces one year after quitting smoking.
-Your risk of coronary heart disease drops almost to that of a nonsmoker in about 15 years.
-And no matter how long or how much you smoked, you'll start reaping rewards as soon as you quit.
+There's good news though.
+The risk of heart disease starts to drop in as little as a day after quitting.
+After a year without cigarettes, the risk of heart disease drops to about half that of a smoker.
+No matter how long or how much you smoked, you'll start reaping rewards as soon as you quit.

 3. Eat a heart-healthy diet